andiikaa/ev3ios/README.md

     let connectedAccessory = notification.userInfo![EAAccessoryKey] as!
 EAAccessory

-    // check if the device is a ev3
+    // check if the device is a ev3 if !Ev3Connection.supportsEv3Protocol(accessory: connectedAccessory) {
-    if !Ev3Connection.supportsEv3Protocol(connectedAccessory) {
         return
     }

-    connect(connectedAccessory)
+    connect(accessory: connectedAccessory)
 }
 ```